How to Become a Registered Nurse

 2. Enroll in an Accredited Nursing Program

 Now that you have decided on your path, the next step is to find a nursing school that aligns with your career goals.
-Study their nursing programs, identify the one that best suits your career direction, and complete an application.
+Review their nursing programs, identify the one that best suits your career direction, and complete an application.
 The application process is involved and will take time.

 3. Earn Your Nursing Degree and Complete Clinicals